MattOhare1999/dissertation/documentation/timelog.md

 *2 hours* - Continued with the spring model visualisations, successfully creating some using hamming and euclidean distance as the metric.
 *0.5 hours* - Wrote up week 13 status report

+## 16 Jan 2020

+*2 hours* - Looked at implementing a normlaised euclidean distance metric
+*0.5 hours* - Planned meeting with supervisor
+*0.5 hours* - Meeting with supervisor
+*1 hour* - Completed implementation of a normalised euclidean distance metric

+## 21 Jan 2020

+*8 hours* - Implemented t-SNE algorithm and visualisation and created document comparing all of the different visualisations

+## 22 Jan 2020

+*0.5 hour* - Wrote up week 14 status report